daffychuy/jp-open-project/README.md

 Anyone who would use a dictionary for Japanese

 ## Reporting an issue or a suggestion
-Please go to the gitlab repo (On the bottom of this README) issue tab to submit an issue or suggestion
+Please open an issue in the issue tab on github

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details